syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-ASP-NET.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Getting-Started/ASP.NET).

 By executing the program, you will get the **Word document** as follows.

 ![ASP.Net Web output Word document](ASP-NET_images/GettingStartedOutput.jpg)